Understanding Nursing Home Abuse

-There are many types of nursing home abuse and neglect that lead to various different symptoms and outcomes.
-When people think of nursing home abuse, they may automatically think of physical abuse or assault as this may be the most obvious type.
-However, nursing home abuse is often much less obvious or more discreet.
+There are many types of nursing home abuse and neglect that lead to a variety of symptoms and outcomes.
+When people think of nursing home abuse, they may automatically think of physical abuse or assault, which are more obvious.
+However, nursing home abuse is often less noticeable than most would think.

-Here are some of the main nursing home abuse types:
+Here are some of the primary types of nursing home abuse:

 - Emotional and mental

 - Financial and material exploitation